lorvsso/ninety-nine-days/src/pages/blog/milos-my-favourite-greek-island.md

 For the rest of our time on Milos, we hired a moped and rode around from beach to beach - it was so much fun!!!
 It's worth noting that we could only hire one because I had an international driver's license and we met some people who had to catch buses/taxis all over because they hadn't been able to hire a moped or quad.
 If you want to know more about international driver's licenses, I wrote about them here.

 ## How we got to & from Milos

 Milos is part of the Cyclades group and is well connected by both air and sea.
 Since it was the first island we visited, we decided to fly there from Athens (otherwise the ferry takes around 7 hours).
 We flew with Sky Express and the flight was only 20 minutes long (on a tiny plane that I wasn't too stoked about).
 We paid $130 per person for the flight.

 After Milos we headed to Ios by ferry which took 3 hours and 15 minutes.
 I found the ferries in Greece to be frustratingly expensive since it was high season - we paid 50 euros each (~$77AUD) for this ferry.

-Milos is well connected by ferry to all of the Cyclades islands so you shouldn't have any trouble getting around.
+Milos is well connected by ferry to all of the Cyclades islands so you shouldn't have any trouble hopping from island to island.